janebabra/MyApplicationTestProject/README.md

 MyApplicationTestProject
 ========================

-Android Studio Sample Code for creating and running Tests
+Android Studio Sample Code to show to create and run Tests

 as a part of the Chapter "Testing" in